This ad is about you

-There was a new Nike ad last week.
-One thing I noticed was how it seems to follow a pattern; music, video clips, an emotional script talking about the big things in life.
+There was a new Nike ad last week that made me think.
+Not so much about buying shoes, as how these ads seem to follow a pattern.
+The same kind of music, the same kinds of clips, the same emotional script talking about the big things in life.

-I decided to find out, and began hiring my robot production crew:
+I decided to find out, and began recruiting for my robot production crew:

-With the robots on board, my job is to provide a company name and a product that company names.
-It then uses the three Nike examples to write a script and choose some videos.
+With the robots on board, my job was to provide a company name and a product that company names.
+It then uses the three Nike examples to write a new script and choose some videos.

-Okay, let’s see what they came up with.
+Okay, let’s see what the dream team came up with.
 We’ll start with an easy one: The long-rumored Apple glasses.
 Here’s the 64 lines I used to prime GPT-3 for this ad.
 For the remaining ones, my app simply changes the last three lines and submits it to GPT-3.

 What if you could be that inspired again?